US STOCKS-Wall St slides after gloomy earnings led by Tesla

 April 20 (Reuters) - Major U.S. stock indexes ended lower on Thursday after disappointing quarterly reports from companies including Tesla and AT&T, while investors sought clarity on the path of interest rates.

 The S&P 500's rally to start the year is set to be tested by a first-quarter earnings season that investors expect to show tepid results.
-In the early stages of earnings season, analysts have largely retained last week's expectations of a near-5% year-on-year fall in quarterly profits at S&P 500 companies, according to Refinitiv data.
+So far, analysts have largely retained last week's expectations of a near-5% year-on-year fall in quarterly profits at S&P 500 companies, according to Refinitiv data.

 “The market has been overbought for the last week or two," said Anthony Saglimbene, chief market strategist at Ameriprise Financial.
 "Now that we are going to start the heart of earnings season, you are going to see that demand is slowing, corporate profits are coming down and there really isn’t a whole lot of catalysts to motivate buyers.”

-In other earnings news, American Express Co AXP.Nprofit missed Wall Street estimates and its shares fell, weighing on the Dow.
+In other earnings news, American Express Co AXP.Nprofit missed Wall Street estimates and its shares fell 1%.

+Shares of several regional banks fell after results, including 2.7% drops for both Comerica Inc CMA.N and KeyCorp KEY.N.
+Regional banks have been in focus since the failure last month of Silicon Valley Bank raised investor concerns about systemic risks.

-Shares of Lam Research LCRX.O rose after the chip-making equipment supplier's revenue topped estimates, while shares of D.R.
-Horton DHI.N increased after the homebuilder forecast full-year revenue above estimates.
+Shares of Lam Research LRCX.O rose 7.2% after the chip-making equipment supplier's revenue topped estimates, while shares of D.R.
+Horton DHI.N increased 5.6% after the homebuilder forecast full-year revenue above estimates.

 Investors are assessing the path for interest rates, and many expect a slowing U.S. economy could lead the Federal Reserve to start cutting rates later this year as the central bank juggles its fight against inflation.
 Data showed the number of Americans filing new claims for unemployment benefits increased moderately last week, suggesting the labor market was gradually slowing.